Philippe d'Auvergne: Spymaster in Napoleonic era

 Bouchard then agreed to return to Jersey and persuade d'Auvergne that he was sent by Prigent.
 D'Auvergne welcomed him and sent Bouchard back to France with letters to General Puisaye, and further correspondence to Prigent.
 Bouchard had asked that Comte Vaucouleurs be despatched to France, and shortly afterwards he left for the French coast.
 He was arrested as soon as he landed.
 Armand de Chateaubriand followed in September 1808, but it was apparent that everyone was behind Napoleon.
 No-one would support Chateaubriand, and after a couple of failed attempts to return to Jersey, Chateaubriand was arrested and along with 10 other émigrés shot.
 The efforts of Bouchard and Prigent to save their own lives also failed, as they were shot on Bonaparte's orders.
 Even the Comte d'Artois was indicating he should have sole control of the correspondence.
 Any hope of a new Royalist revolution was never going to materialise.

-1808 saw d'Auvergne promoted to the rank of Rear-Admiral and put in charge of naval ships in the Channel Islands although as he was not afloat, could not benefit from prize monies.
+1808 saw d'Auvergne promoted to rear admiral and put in charge of naval ships in the Channel Islands although as he was not afloat, could not benefit from prize monies.
 In 1809 Napoleon confirmed an order to confiscate all assets of the Bouillon family, granting d'Auvergne's Château de Navarre to his divorced wife, Josephine.
-Promoted to Vice-Admiral, d'Auvergne stood down from his role in 1812, possibly due to ill health, possibly aware of the next period of peace and put on half pay.
+Promoted to vice admiral, d'Auvergne stood down from his role in 1812, possibly due to ill health, possibly aware of the next period of peace and put on half pay.